box-products/handbook/appendix-06-titles-for-support.md

 ## Customer Support Representative, level 2

 - Work beyond customer support emails is reviewed with a frequent need for material direction or implementation changes.
 Guidance is often required.
 Understands when to initiate on-call workflow with guidance from peers.
 - Throughput and productivity is predictable.
 Is able to adhere to our customer service values a majority of the time.
-Is adept at working with HelpScout and finds productivity shortcuts.
+Is adept at working with Intercom and finds productivity shortcuts.
 Works evenly on calls and email, is able to field inquiries that are multi-faceted.
 Understands most, if not all, of the product features and can provide support on all mobile platforms.
 - Teaches classes and/or contributes to the knowledge database, works with software developers and others in the company to resolve issues.
 - Pattern recognition regarding problem areas in app is developing.
 Begins to recommend new features and enhancements.
 - Usually at least 2-5 years of experience being a customer support professional.